pyvec/naucse.python.cz/README.md

 Kvůli bezpečnosti je proto `naucse` ve výchozím nastavení neukazuje.

+## In English

+##Learn Python

+Open materials for teaching Python - both in organized courses and for self-study.
+Available at naucse.python.cz.

+##Installation and startup

+If you want to run the server on your computer, for example, because you want to participate in development, you need to install it first:
+(optional) Create and activate a virtual environment in Python 3.6.

+Switch to the directory with the project code.

+Install dependencies:

+Linux / Mac:

+$ python3 -m pip install pipenv
+$ pipenv install
+Windows:

+> py -3 -m pip install pipenv
+> pipenv install
+To start the installed application:

+(optional) Activate the virtual environment, if you have one.
+Start the development server:
+$ pipenv run serve
+The program prints the address (eg http://0.0.0.0:8003/); visit here in the browser.
+If you want to generate static HTML files instead of the development run (eg for uploading to static hosting):

+Run freeze.
+The --serve parameter starts the webserver, which can be used to view the generated files:
+$ PYTHONPATH =. pipenv run freeze --serve
+The HTML pages are in the naucse / _build directory.
+The program prints the address (eg http://0.0.0.0:8000/); visit here in the browser.
+External courses
+External courses available by more or less trustworthy people are also available at naucse.python.cz.
+The process of rendering the content of these courses gives them a lot of freedom: they can take full control of the computer on which the naucse is running.
+Therefore, for security reasons, naucse does not show by default.

 ## Licence

 Kód je k dispozici pod licencí MIT, viz soubor [LICENSE.MIT].